stanleyexp/uniquep/README.md

 # uniquep
-Mandarin UP engine is a system which searches for uniqueness points of Mandarin syllables
+Mandarin UP detector is a system which detects phonological uniqueness point of Mandarin words

 ## Feature
 - pinyin to IPA (notone)